 Conscious: Alda ended his empathy taxonomy at the rational level, however proceeded with a section on “dark empathy”.
 Dark empathy, as described by Alda, is using empathy against someone.
 Psychopaths use “dark” empathy to trap their prey.
+Gaslighting, or construing facts and events to deliberately cause someone to question their sanity, is a common way this empathy disruption manifests.
 This is directly analogous to conscious empathy in the Pezeshki taxonomy shown in Figure 1.
 Empathy isn’t all gum drops and lollipops.
 Knowing empathy and the empathy of others can be used for both good and evil.
 In the great book “Never Split the Difference: Negotiating Like Your Life Depends on It” author Chris Voss shows how the FBI international hostage negotiation team uses conscious empathy (called tactical empathy in the book) to help resolve hostage crises.
 It turns out empathy is key to a happy ending.
 But it’s also easy to see how difficult, and valuable, it is to function at this level of empathy.
 Just like the energy/value levels described earlier, these levels are nested and evolutionary.
 To get to higher levels requires a minimum ability at the lower levels.
 Just think about the number of ways and experiences you need just to generally relate to others!

 Global: is exactly that.
 Knowing the empathy of everyone in the broader/global v-Meme system.
 The internet will eventually enable this, hopefully sooner than later.
 It’s already out there in some engineers at Facebook and Twitter watching the global changes in real time.
 It’s analogous to the Second Foundationers in the Foundations Trilogy or the Children in Childhood’s End.
 Sorry to leave it at fictional references — it’s an open-ended evolutionary model.
 Who knows what will come next?